1200 - Pay and Compensation

 3.4.3.
 Closing of School and/or Budget Cuts:

-18.104.22.168.
-The conditions of 22.214.171.124 will not apply if it should become necessary to close school earlier than the date shown on the official calendar because of reduction of anticipated revenue.
-Certified personnel shall not be paid for the period of such enforced closing.
+188.8.131.52.
+The conditions of 184.108.40.206 will not apply if it should become necessary to close school earlier than the date shown on the official calendar because of reduction of anticipated revenue.
+Employees shall not be paid for the period of such enforced closing.

 3.4.4.
 Certificated Employees on Special Assignment: Full-time teachers on special assignment will be compensated for extra days worked at the daily rate of the schedule and step assigned.
 All special assignments will be under temporary agreement and will end on the not-to-exceed date unless extended or terminated early at the will of the District.
 Employees will receive at least a 30-calendar day notification if a special assignment must be terminated early.

 3.4.6.
 Secondary school counselors, grades 7-12, are funded at a rate of one counselor to 400 students to the fractional next highest 1/7th of an FTE.
-Schools will be allocated an additional 23 days for each full FTE.
+Schools eligible for Guidance Funding may pay for an additional 23 days of school counselor support for each full FTE.
 Partial FTE's will receive the fractional equivalent of 23 extra days.
 For example, a high school with an enrollment of 900 will receive 2 full-time counselors and 2/7ths of an FTE (.2857).
 They will, also, receive 2.2857 times 23 days totaling 53 extra days to allocate to counselors.
-Extra days are contracted under temporary agreements that may end or change at any time.
+Authorization for additional days may end or change at any time.
 (2-14-06).
-School counselors are eligible to receive Professional Learning Community (PLC) compensation unless exempt under the Teachers on Special Assignment Policy.

 3.4.7.
 Substitute Teacher Pay: